isomerpages/sportsg-safesport/latest/news/_posts/2024-11-25-post-Response and Resolution Workshop for Safeguarding Officers.md

 is committed to supporting SOs in their roles and providing avenues for development.
 Many thanks to the SOs who attended and made the session so lively with their active participation.&nbsp;&nbsp;</p>
-<p>To become a Safeguarding Officer, <a href="https://form.gov.sg/5fd0341bfc3f3100111264b5" rel="noopener nofollow" target="_blank">sign up for the next training run.</a>
+<p>Want to become a Safeguarding Officer? <a href="https://form.gov.sg/5fd0341bfc3f3100111264b5" rel="noopener nofollow" target="_blank">Sign up for the next training run!</a>
 </p>
 <p></p>